-End Screens help you to increase views and subscriptions to your YouTube channel.
+End Screens help you to increase views, watch time and subscriptions to your YouTube channel.
 So here is your guide to End Screens, plus how to add an End Screen to your video.
 Check out Everything You Need To Know About Adding Cards To Your YouTube Videos too, if you want to increase views.

 TL:DR?
-Watch the video below for everything you need to know:
+Watch the video below for everything you need to know about adding an End Screen in the NEW Studio:

 What is an End Screen?